 Sukki Singapora: Yes, when Time Out honoured me with the title, I was completely overwhelmed.
 It meant absolutely everything to me.
 After so much hard work and determination to make a difference, it was wonderful to see that being both acknowledged and celebrated.
 It was also an extremely defining moment for the arts here in Singapore – that something so progressive, and perhaps considered “risqué” was celebrated in such a way.
 It really did show that burlesque and other progressive Art forms in Singapore absolutely deserve a place alongside more traditional arts.
 It was an incredible moment.

-Vanilla Luxury: In your experience, do you think your career might intimidate (might be a strong word) a potential partner.
-Does it make men feel uncomfortable or insecure, since you're always in the limelight?
+Vanilla Luxury: In your experience, do you think your career as a Burlesque artist might intimidate (might be a strong word) a potential partner.
+Does it make men feel uncomfortable or insecure since you're always in the limelight?
 How do you deal with this?

 Sukki Singapora: I think any strong independent woman in any career can be slightly intimidating to men but as with any relationship I think it’s important to maintain the right balance and take time to make time.
 With me though, I think I’m probably far too geeky to make men feel uncomfortable!
 I’m definitely the more approachable type.